andrewjahn/AndysBrainBook/docs/installation/fsl_mac_install.rst

 * `AFNI <https://afni.nimh.nih.gov/>`__ (Analysis of Functional Neuroimages, created by the National Institutes of Health, USA)

 Most laboratories use one of these three packages to analyze fMRI data.
-Each package is updated and maintained by a team of professionals, and each is updated at least every few years or so.
-This course will focus on analyzing an online dataset using FSL.
-In the future, tutorials will be added for SPM and AFNI.
+Each package is maintained by a team of professionals, and each is updated at least every few years or so.
+This course will focus on analyzing an online dataset using FSL; in the future, tutorials will be added for SPM and AFNI.